Get insider access

 Sony HT-S100F

 The JBL Link Bar is a better 2.0 soundbar than the Sony HT-S100F.
 It has a noticeably better audio reproduction and has more bass.
 Its stereo soundstage is also noticeably wider, and it has more inputs for you to use it as a hub for your devices.
-It supports DTS content and can cast content wirelessly via Bluetooth and Wi-Fi, and it has Chromecast built-in.
+It supports DTS content, can cast content wirelessly via Bluetooth and Wi-Fi, and has Chromecast built-in.
 The JBL is also an Android TV Box and a Google Home speaker.
 On the other hand, the Sony compresses less at max volume and has a better phantom center performance for clearer voices and dialogue in movies.

 Yamaha YAS-209